Fehmarn: Geography

+Climate

 Transport

 The Fehmarn Belt, a strait separating Fehmarn from Lolland, is located on the side opposite the German mainland.
 It can be crossed by ferries travelling between the seaports of Puttgarden, Germany, and Rødbyhavn, Denmark.
 The crossing takes about 45 minutes.

 On 29 June 2007, the Danish and German authorities gave the go-ahead for the Fehmarn Belt Fixed Link tunnel project, planned for completion in 2028.

 The aforementioned 963-metre (3,159 ft) long Fehmarn Sound Bridge connects the German island of Fehmarn with the German mainland near Großenbrode.

 Nature

 The coasts serve as resting places for migratory birds, and it is thus a popular location for ornithologists.
 The island's bird reserves are looked after by NABU's conservation centre at the Wallnau Waterbird Reserve.
 In Burg there is a large aquarium with 40 fish tanks.

 Fehmarn is famous for its nature and recreation areas, especially during summertime (July–September) and is also well known for its windsurf and kitesurf spots.
 Currently there are more than ten surfspots known on the island.